History of Bighton & Gundleton

 To the north of Alresford Road is Kate Nevill’s Walk, so called because that is where the unfortunate girl is said to have been murdered on fair night.
 No-one has found out when, although her ghost apparently returns on fair night at midnight the first Thursday after the 11th October each year.
 Kate Nevill’s connects with the metalled back road to Old Alresford.
 This is an ancient stretch and was certainly part of the Saxon highway from Winchester to London in the 16th century.
 It was called Bighton Lane and a stretch of it was called Buttocks Bottom.

-Apart from the church and village hall The English Partridge (formerly The Three Horseshoes) is the last of Bighton’s amenities.
+Apart from the church and village hall, The Three Horseshoes is the last of Bighton’s amenities.
 It has been situated in the middle of the village since at least the 17c and probably for some time before that.
 Its situation on the old pre-1750 London to Winchester road would have made it ideal for travellers to stop for refreshment and board.
 In those days it was owned by the lord of Bighton manor and would have been occupied by a publican appointed by him.
 The ale was probably brewed on site from malt produced down at the malthouse.

 The name Three Horseshoes, in Bighton’s case, has one or two possible origins.
 This very popular inn name is the heraldic symbol of the Worshipful Company of Farriers, a fellowship since 1356.
 A Three Horseshoes sign is an indicator that a blacksmith or farrier was not far away, or even owned or ran the inn.
 Why three shoes and not four?
 Because the horse would stand on three when he was being shod.